hakank/picat_regex/README.md

 # picat_regex
 regex module for Picat

-This is an experimental module for handling regexes in Picat.
+This is an experimental module for handling regexes in Picat (requres Picat v3.3#3 or higher).

 It is a interface to PCRE2 (https://www.pcre.org/current/doc/html/index.html) with some selected functionality.
 Especially interesting are probably these pages: